 Pocahontas.
 North of C49 and East of N28.
 We minimize use of pesticides and other chemicals.
 Payment: Cash, Visa, MasterCard, Discover.
 Ours is a

 new prototype Strawberry you-pick farm.
 Our plants are grown in fabric pots about 3 feet off the ground.
 You do not have to get on your hands

 and knees to pick.
 Our Raspberries and Blackberries are grown in a trellis support system which also facilitates ease of picking.
 From time to

 time we also offer flowering plants. mums and decorative gourds as well as some pumpkins.
 (ADDED: June 23, 2022)

 Pumpkinland - pumpkins, summer squash, U-pick and already

-picked, gift shop, concessions / refreshment stand, porta-potties,
+picked, gift shop, concessions or refreshment stand, porta-potties are available,

-picnic area (bring your own food), face painting, pony rides, petting
+picnic area you may bring your own food, face painting, pony rides, petting

 zoo, farm animals, group reservations